MOEAFramework/GeneralizedDecomposition/README.md

 > Giagkiozis, I., R. C. Purshouse, and P. J. Fleming (2013).
 "Generalized Decomposition."
 Evolutionary Multi-Criterion
 > Optimization, 7th International Conference, pp. 428-442.

 Very briefly, MOEA/D typically uses randomly-generated weights that aim to produce a diverse set of solutions.
-However, on problems with disjoint or oddly shaped Pareto fronts, these weights might not lead to uniformly-spaced solutions.
-Additionally, modern algorithms like NSGA-III have the option to supply "target points", allowing the algorithm to focus and discover solutions near these targets.
+While newer algorithms like NSGA-III have the option to supply "target points" where the algorithm can focus search, picking weights that produce solutions near a given point is challenging.
+This is further complicated when the Pareto front shape is disjoint / multimodal.

-GD addresses these concerns by determining the correct weights (for the Chebychev / Tchebycheff scalarizing function used by MOEA/D) needed to produce Pareto solutions near a given set of target points.
-This way, if we know approximately the location or shape of the Pareto front, we can direct the optimization algorithm towards that region.
+With GD, we can take a target point (or points) and compute the ideal weights for MOEA/D or any other algorithm using the Chebychev / Tchebycheff scalarizing function.
+Alternatively, we can use GD to compute a set of weights that should yield better and more uniformly-distributed results than randomly-generated weights.

 ## Installation